← Back to all articles

 Principle 1: The last-seed question

-Principle 3: Capture traps — manufacture, do not wait
+Principle 3: Capture traps are built, not found

 Principle 5: Endgame arithmetic